 When accessibility or inclusive design is first prioritized on a project, the requirement almost always seems to be “just make it accessible”.
 People are still unaware of what accessibility or inclusive design means.
 So, projects tend to push back or ignore the requirement altogether because “just” making things inclusive is not a clear-cut action.

-Many of us, researchers, designers, product owners, or developers don’t know where to start.
+Many researchers, designers, product owners, and developers don’t know where to start.
 Companies turn to the legal requirements as a checklist but the WCAG is purposefully vague and non-prescriptive.
 They can be difficult to read, even for those who are familiar with them.
-The resources that accompany becoming more inclusive aren’t all that accessible, so it’s easier to continue as before and not address anything.
+The resources that accompany inclusivity aren’t all that accessible, so it’s easier to continue as before and not address anything.

 Whether researcher, designer, or developer, the trick is to break down problems into manageable chunks and inclusive design is no exception.
 Survey your audience to see which needs or assistive technologies are the most requested.
-Look at analytics to see where the majority of your users are visiting from.
+Look at analytics to see where the majority of your users are coming from.
 Are your users mostly requesting screen-reader compatibility?
 Are they requesting more keyboard-only support?
 Use this data as a starting point for research and add focus to deliverables and time periods like sprints.
-This makes work easier to plan, implement and estimate and reduces the all-time favorite requirement ‘just make it accessible’.
+This makes work easier to plan, implement, and estimate, reducing the all-time favorite requirement "just make it accessible".
 In turn, this makes it easier to request budget for the work.

 It is eye-opening in many ways when you first start conducting inclusive research.
 Not only will you uncover the issues with your interface but also with yourself.
 If this is your first time around a particular impairment or cultural situation, you often won’t know what to expect or what is acceptable.
 For example, you may not realize how thick your accent is or how many colloquialisms you use until talking to someone not from your area.
 You may not realize how inappropriate a question is until you’ve asked.

 Most learning comes from spending time with people who are not like us, whether from another culture or those with different needs.
-Start by researching what we can before inserting ourselves into these communities.
+Start by researching what you can before inserting yourself into these communities.
 Look at cultural norms, expectations, traditions, and etiquette.
 Research how to behave, learn what will be expected of you, and how to word questions so as not to be offensive.
-While accessibility and inclusive design in the tech industry have a long way to go, it has still come a long way and has a huge community and wealth of resources online to help you get started.
+While accessibility and inclusive design in the tech industry have a long way to go, it has still come a long way and has a wealth of resources online to help you get started.

 Overall, be as prepared as you possibly can, not only for usability insights or user understandings but to completely challenge the norm, your norm.
 The problems we’ve mentioned such as being unprepared for users’ needs or not exploring users’ situations are easy to overcome.
 Take each research project as it comes.
 You will learn so much about other worlds and yourself in research like this.

 Remain humble and as respectful as possible while studying people in situations you don’t know.
 Users are still people, whether they have an impairment or are from a different country.
-There’s a fine line between researching and consuming them for our benefit and ‘enlightening’.
+There’s a fine line between researching and consuming for benefit.